 Mass production and standard sizes

 The new mass-produced clothing was initially made exclusively in standard sizes, for the average woman to keep production costs down and profits up.
-Standard sizes were (and still are quite often) based on a standard size, preferably small or medium, also simply added to or from across the entire cut pattern for it to be xs or xl, etc. It is clear that this approach simply does not provide well-fitting clothing for those who fall outside the standard.
+Standard sizes were (and still are quite often) based on a standard size, preferably small or medium, also simply added or removed over the entire cut pattern for it to be xs or xl, etc. It is clear that this approach simply does not provide well-fitting clothing for those who fall outside the standard.

 Lane Bryant invents 'Misses Plus Size'